 141. Pa staff at all levels are not adequately trained for planning and managing a system of sustainably financed protected areas.
 The CBBC project has begun to address this shortcoming by developing a number of modules for education of rangers and PA middle managers, including textbooks and other materials.
 A number of training sessions have already taken place, and the training programme is currently being piloted in three northern provinces.
 However, there is a need for further development of training in a number of areas.
 Firstly, the resources available to the CBBC project are not sufficient either to complete the preparation of training modules or to scale-up training to a national level.
 Secondly, the training supported under the CBBC project does not include financial planning, revenue generation, or related topics required for sustainable financing of the PA system.
 Therefore, utilizing the best-qualified partners in terms of expertise and capacity, the project will further develop the work initiated by the CBBC project, in terms of completing training modules for rangers, and developing specialized courses for PA managers and decision makers.
 The project will also put in place conditions required for institutionalization of PA training, for example, through assigning a fixed amount of PA revenues for ongoing training.
+At least 100 PA staff will be trained on different aspects on effective PA management - including PA financing.
 Indicative activities under this output will include:

-- Training needs assessments

-- Design of training modules

-- Training of trainers

-- Support to the organization and conduct of training courses

-- Identification of follow-up measures, including measure to institutionalize training
+- Training needs assessments of PA staff and decision makers at different levels - Design of training modules - Training of trainers and - Support to the organization and conduct of training courses to train protected areas staff and other primary stakeholders - Identification of follow-up measures, including measure to institutionalize training